The stars align as Route 39 shows off its links to the heavens and bushranger folklore.

 Siding Springs is part of a massive network that involves radio telescope networks positioned around the globe, that peer back into the dawn of the universe.
 The latest of which is the ASKAP Pathfinder, a set of 36 white dishes that dot the Murchison region in WA, 900km north of Perth and partners with one similar on the continent of South Africa known as the MeerKAT and HERA Arrays.

 Still further down the track south, is CSIRO Parkes Radio Telescope.
 It is one of the most well-known radio telescopes in the world.
-It too makes up part of the network of star gazers reaching into the mysteries of space.
+It too makes up part of the network of stargazers reaching into the mysteries of space.
 Parkes Radio Telescope offers a unique experience to learn more about this amazing science and it is this Australian network that can produce those astounding pictures of space that we often see.
-Parkes is a ‘must see’ and is truly an important window into the heavens.
+Parkes is a ‘must-see’ and is truly an important window into the dark sky above.

 VIRTUAL SOLAR SYSTEM DRIVE